-Below is a list of five things I found most representative of my trip to Morocco.
+Below is a list of five best things to do in Morocco I found the most representative of my trip

-5. Experience the wind-whirl streets.
+5. Experience the Wind-whirl Streets.

-Mint tea accompanied breakfast, lunch and dinner.
+Mint tea accompanied breakfast, lunch, and dinner.
 We drank the overly sweet yet extremely addicting tea everywhere with anyone.
 The tea didn’t just serve as a symbol of Moroccan cuisine, but it defined the collectivist culture that Morocco happily embraced.

 It was a form of relaxation after a day at work, a gesture for welcoming others to one’s lifestyle, a note of appreciation for those around.

-3. Live in a riad
+3. Live in a Riad

-Similar to hotels, a riad provides well equipped rooms and (usually) a full breakfast.
-However, unlike hotels, they are more homey and less formal.
+Similar to hotels, a riad provides well-equipped rooms and (usually) a full breakfast.
+However, unlike hotels, they are homier and less formal.
 Staying at a riad is like sleeping over at a good friend’s house, with their mother tirelessly serving you coffee and tea.
 In fact, a number of riads we stayed at are family businesses.

 While it can be costly, riads are definitely worth a stay.

-2. Ride a camel in the desert and spend a night with Berbers
+2. Ride a Camel in the Desert and Spend a Night with Berbers

 Spending a night in the desert is a must-do in Morocco!
 The experience was unforgettable.
-While the 2 hour camel ride may not be the most appealing form of transportation, the serenity of the night sky amid miles and miles of sand should be enticing enough.
+While the 2-hour camel ride may not be the most appealing form of transportation, the serenity of the night sky amid miles and miles of sand should be enticing enough.

 Our hosts, a group of Berbers played music and danced in the tent space that was provided for us.
 We had some of the most delicious couscouses and saw the most beautiful night sky!

-1. Visit the bazaars
+1. Visit the Bazaars

 I absolutely loved the buzzing of the place.
-The flows of people walking around admiring others’ handiwork, the loads of bargaining between buyers and sellers and the beautiful colors of the merchandise form an animated and lively atmosphere.
+The flows of people walking around admiring others’ handiwork, loads of bargaining between buyers and sellers and the beautiful colors of the merchandise form an animated and lively atmosphere.

-For 6 days including ground transportation in and between cities, accommodation at beautiful riads (mini palaces) with half board (breakfast and dinner), excursion in the desert (camel, tents and entertainment) and transfers to airport, we each paid €200.
+For 6 days including ground transportation in and between cities, accommodation at beautiful riads (mini palaces) with half board (breakfast and dinner), excursion in the desert (camel, tents, and entertainment) and transfers to airport, we each paid €200.
 Considering the amount of traveling, we definitely got a bargain deal!